getodk/central-backend/docs/api.md

 #### Deleting a Form [DELETE]

-When a Form is deleted, it goes into Trash section, but it can now be restored from the Trash.
+When a Form is deleted, it goes into the Trash section, but it can now be restored from the Trash.
 After 30 days in the Trash, the Form and all of its resources and submissions will be automatically purged.
 If your goal is to prevent it from showing up on survey clients like ODK Collect, consider setting its `state` to `closing` or `closed` instead (see [Modifying a Form](/reference/forms/individual-form/modifying-a-form) just above for more details).

 + Response 200 (application/json)
     + Attributes (Success)